Yell, Shetland: Geography

 In addition to these large indentations, there are a number of tombolos connecting peninsulas to the island.
 Many of these are very fragile, and can be damaged extremely easily by human erosion, or severe storms, creating new islands - or resurrecting old ones.

 There is comparatively little farmland, but the coast is conducive to fishing.
 Much of the interior of Yell is covered in a peat blanket, often as much as 10 ft thick, which is the result of 3,000 years of deposits.
 The peat retains a great deal of water, but is easily eroded, particularly when it comes near to the coast.
 As Jill Slee Blackadder writes:

 "Some streams carve deep sided gorges.
 Among these habitats, you can find a wealth of wild flowers and birds nest here in peace."

 The island was anciently divided into the parishes of North Yell, Mid Yell, and South Yell.
 More recently the parish of North Yell was merged with that of Fetlar, and Mid Yell and South Yell were amalgamated.
 In 1991, North Yell was merged with Mid and South Yell to the new civil parish of Yell, leaving Fetlar a parish of its own.
 The island is still divided into the ecclesiastical parish Mid Yell and the quoad sacra parishes North Yell and South Yell.

 As with the Shetland archipelago as a whole, the island can be seen as creating a barrier between the northern end of the North Sea (to the east) and the North Atlantic (to the west).
 To the north east is the Norwegian Sea, and the Arctic Ocean is several hundred km to the north.

 Attractions on the island include the Sands of Breckon composed of crushed shells, and the Daal of Lumbister gorge.

 Settlements

 Settlements on Yell tend to be coastal and include Burravoe, home to the Old Haa Museum, Mid Yell, Cullivoe and Gloup, as well as Ulsta, Gutcher, Aywick, West Yell, Sellafirth, Copister, Camb, Otterswick, and West Sandwick.

 There is little in the way of modern settlements on the west coast other than West Sandwick, mainly because of the prevailing wind and the high cliffs that border much of it.
-There are a few crofts along Whale Firth, including Windhouse (see notable buildings), and at Grimister there are the ruins of an old herring curing station, which closed just after World War II.
+There are a few crofts along Whale Firth, including Windhouse (see notable buildings), and at Grimister there are the ruins of an old herring curing station, which closed after the Second World War.